valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 - Few bugs

 I'm used to experience lots of bugs in a newly released game.
 Usually during the first month they are pretty unbearable in most AAA games.
-Here I did not find any major issue.
+Here I did not find any major issues.
 What I found were really minor problems that did not affect the enjoyment of the game at all.

 - Monetization